Marion34-dev/Scrabble/README.md

 ```sh
 $ git clone git@github.com:digital-futures-academy/scrabble-challenge.git && cd scrabble-challenge
 ```
 2. Run the tests from IntelliJ.
-There should be a lot of failures to begin with.
+There should be a failing test to begin with.
 You can run your test suite in a few ways:
    1. Right-click on the project and then select `Run all Tests`
    2. Right-click on the `ScrabbleTest` and click `Run ScrabbleTest`
    3. Open the class file `ScrabbleTest` and click the "Play" button to the left of the class declaration